Maroochydore nearshore beach nourishment trial

 We’re being proactive and exploring other ways to manage our beaches from the risk of coastal erosion in the future.
-As well as local sand renourishment pumping, nearshore sand nourishment is another method we could use to do this and this trial will help us understand how effective the technique is at Maroochydore.
+As well as local sand renourishment pumping, nearshore sand nourishment is another method we could use to do this.
+The results of this trial will help us understand how effective the technique is at Maroochydore.

 The nearshore nourishment trial will provide critical evidence to support our understanding of the operational aspects of delivering additional sand to the Sunshine Coast using this sand nourishment method.
 It will also help us to optimise the ‘value for money’ considerations if we are to use this type of coastal management practice along our coastline in the future.

-A technical advisory group has been established to highlight any technical issues or concerns that may arise during the trial.
-Councillors, Queensland Government, Sunshine Coast Council, Surf Lifesaving Queensland, Queensland Police Service and expert engineering consultants will be part of the group.
+A technical advisory group was established to highlight any technical issues or concerns that may arise during the trial.
+Councillors, Queensland Government, Sunshine Coast Council, Surf Lifesaving Queensland, Queensland Police Service and expert engineering consultants were part of the group.

-Typically, the trial will be carried out with a trailing suction hopper dredge, which is a certified ocean-going vessel.
+The trial was carried out with a trailing suction hopper dredge, which is a certified ocean-going vessel.
 It can dredge in depth of 25m and can carry (has a hopper capacity of) 2,900m3, which is the equivalent of hundreds of trucks of sand being released with each load.

-The dredge will come from the Port of Brisbane.
+The dredge came from the Port of Brisbane.
 The Port of Brisbane Pty Ltd’s Marine Services teams is responsible for safe navigation of the 90km shipping channel.
-Dredging forms part of these operations and the Port of Brisbane owns a flagship vessel, the TSHD Brisbane, which is likely to be used for the nearshore sand nourishment work at Maroochydore.
+Dredging forms part of these operations and the Port of Brisbane owns a flagship vessel, the TSHD Brisbane, which was used for the nearshore sand nourishment work at Maroochydore.

-The dredge will take the sand from the shipping channel and place it in its hopper or hull.
-The sand will be released at Maroochydore via “bottom placement” and rainbowing.
+The dredge took sand from the shipping channel and placed it in its hopper or hull.
+The sand was released at Maroochydore via “bottom placement” and rainbowing.

-Bottom placement operation involves opening the doors at the bottom of the dredge hull above the position required and allowing the sand in the dredge hopper to fall onto the seabed below.
-Rainbowing involves spraying a sand and water slurry from the deck of the dredge into the nearshore zone.
+Bottom placement operation involved opening the doors at the bottom of the dredge hull above the position required and allowing the sand in the dredge hopper to fall onto the seabed below.
+Rainbowing involved spraying a sand and water slurry from the deck of the dredge into the nearshore zone.

-The sand will be placed in a formation that will encourage sand migration towards the exposed beach, respectful of the site surf amenity.
+The sand was placed in a formation to encourage sand migration towards the exposed beach, respectful of the site surf amenity.

-A dredge will deposit sand in the nearshore area for a few weeks in late 2022 (exact date TBC), pending weather conditions.
-The dredge will work for 24-hours a day.
-It will take around seven hours to complete a full cycle which involves taking sand from the navigation channel in Moreton Bay, steaming to Maroochydore, placing the sand offshore from the beach, and then steaming back to the navigational channel.
+The dredge worked for 24-hours a day.
+It took around seven hours to complete a full cycle which involved taking sand from the navigation channel in Moreton Bay, steaming to Maroochydore, placing the sand offshore from the beach, and then steaming back to the navigational channel.

-It is expected that up to 30,000 cubic metres of sand will be used for this trial.
+Approximately 40,000 cubic metres of sand was used for the trial.